-A practical guideline on how to convince sellers to sell on your internet multi vendor platform and get more vendors
+A practical guideline on how to convince sellers to sell products on your internet multi vendor platform and get more suppliers

 Every online marketplace starts out empty.
 The main differentiator of those that attract thousands of visitors daily, is the ability to get the multi vendor e-commerce marketplace magnet for customers—quality sellers.